 Edinburgh's higher education institutions have world-leading capabilities in multiple research fields, creating opportunities for collaboration with businesses in areas including medical science, software, biotechnology, energy, and food production.

-The growing number of students studying in Edinburgh has created opportunities for the development of new purpose-built student accommodation.
+The growing number of students studying in Edinburgh has created opportunities for the development of new purpose-built student accommodation such as the Keel Houses.